May 12-13, 2020

-The amount of data now being collected by voice assistants is only started to scratch the surface.
+The amount of data now being collected by voice assistants has only started to scratch the surface.
 News that Google is now set to enter the gaming world with its own online, Spotify-style platform, called Stadia that allows users to simply click and play opens up the data gathering to another level.
 Now it will be able to analyze how you react under pressure, what sort of personality you have and all the other decisions you make whilst playing any particular game.

 Data and information it can then use to work out what you want before you even know how to ask for it.